ASNeG/OpcUaStack/docs/source/1_getting_started/hello_world.rst

     OpcUaDataValue dataValue(OpcUaString("Hello, world!"));
     ptr->setValueSync(dataValue);

-OPC UA variables contain not only values, but some additional information.
+OPC UA :term:`Variable`\ s contain not only values, but some additional information.
 The *status code* provides information about the quality of the data.
 If it is not **Success** the client can't trust the value of the variable.
+You can learn more about how to obtain data with the stack in :ref:`data_access` section.

 Now we can see the message with the client.
 Rebuild the application and connect with the client to it.

 References
 ---------------------------

+* :ref:`installation`
+* :ref:`discovery_process`
+* :ref:`data_access`
-* :doc:`Installation Guide <installation>`
+* :ref:`security`
 * `OPC UA Designer`_
 * `OPC UA Expert`_